dhis2/dhis2-docs/src/developer/web-api/new-tracker.md

 > **Note**
 >
 > `Tracked Entities` "owns" all `Tracked Entity Attribute Values` (Or "attributes" as described in the previous table).
 However, `Tracked Entity Attributes` are either connected to a `Tracked Entity` through its `Tracked Entity Type` or a `Program`.
-We often refer to this separation as `Tracked Entity Type Attrbiutes` and `Tracked Entity Program Attributes`.
+We often refer to this separation as `Tracked Entity Type Attributes` and `Tracked Entity Program Attributes`.
 The importance of this separation is related to access control and limiting what information the user can see.
 >
 > The "attributes" referred to in the `Tracked Entity` are `Tracked Entity Type Attributes`.